KurtAstarita/Ultimate-Workout-Log/README.md

 * **JSON Import/Export:** Download your workout logs as JSON files and upload them later.
 * **Input Validation:** Ensures that all required fields are filled and that the data is in the correct format.
 * **Data Sanitization:** Uses DOMPurify to prevent XSS vulnerabilities.
+* **Content Security Policy (CSP):** Implemented via a separate script to enhance security by restricting the resources that the browser is allowed to load.

 ## How to Use